 The good news is that I’ve found that it’s possible to negotiate those pet fees (ranging from weekly to daily) whenever my humans and I intend on staying longer.
 Of course, talking to the right people or management helps secure better rates.
 Even if you find a suitable hotel or Airbnb with a NO PET POLICY, don’t be afraid to give it a shot!
 The worst thing that can happen is that you get a BIG FAT NO. ARF – in that case, just move on with your search.
 Since Yorkies are such small dogs (not to mention, hypoallergenic), I’ve been pleasantly surprised to find how accommodating many places are with me. 🙂

-As a frequent escapader, I have two carriers depending on the airline that I’m flying; my first one is a pretty spacious roller bag/backpack that fits perfectly under most U.S. airline seats.
+As a frequent escapader, I have two carriers depending on the airline; my first one is a pretty spacious roller bag/backpack that fits perfectly under most airline seats.
 Since it comes with multiple features, it weighs approximately 3.4 lbs.
 I love this carrier because its spacious design provides me with the most comfort.
 Although I have a green one, you can grab yours in a different color.

-My second carrier is the typical soft lightweight carrier that weighs a little over 1 lb.; even though it offers an opening in the front for me to stick out my head, it doesn’t provide as much space.
-Hence, I only resort to it if I have to meet any strict weight limit (I once flew an airline that had a 5 kg./11 lb. maximum for both me and my carrier so I didn’t want to take any chances!).
+My second carrier is the Sherpa soft lightweight carrier that has a guaranteed on board program.
+Even though it offers an opening in the front for me to stick out my head, it doesn’t provide as much space (compared to the roller backpack).
+Hence, I resort to it if I have to meet stricter carrier dimensions (I once flew an airline that had a 5 kg./11 lb. maximum for both me and my carrier so I didn’t want to take any chances!).

 Need help packing for your traveling Yorkie?

 Here are my recommendations for flying with a Yorkie or small dog: